 Your teen is becoming more independent, but still needs plenty of advice from you.
-With more money to spend and more opportunities to spend it, your teen can easily get into financial trouble.
-So before money burns a hole in your child's pocket, teach him or her a few financial lessons.
+With more money to spend and more opportunities to spend it, your teen needs guidance on how to best use these funds.
+Before money starts burning a hole in your child's pocket, teach him or her a few financial lessons.

-With your help, your teen will soon develop the self-confidence and skills he or she needs to successfully manage money in the real world.
+With your help, your teen will soon develop the self-confidence and skills needed to successfully manage money once adult life occurs.

-Here are some things you might want to discuss with your teen when he or she begins working:
+Here are some things you might want to discuss:

-- Agree on what your child's pay should be used for.
-Now that your teen is working, will he or she need to help out with car insurance or clothing expenses, or do you want your teen to earmark a portion of each paycheck for college?
+- Agree on what will be paid with your child's paycheck.
+Now that your teen is working, will those funds need to help out with car insurance or clothing expenses, or do you want your teen to earmark a portion of each paycheck for college savings?

 - Talk to your teen about taxes.
-Show your child how FICA taxes and regular income taxes can take a bite out of his or her take-home pay.
+Show your child how FICA taxes and regular income taxes are deducted out of take-home pay.

 - Introduce your teen to the concept of paying yourself first.
 Encourage your teen to deposit a portion of every paycheck in a savings account before spending any of it.